-Bugfix release.
-For full list of changes, see the release notes.
+OS 1.61B adds support for Transfer 1.4.
+For a full list of changes, see the release notes.

-Elektron Transfer tool for transferring samples, presets and firmware updates to Analog Rytm MKI/MKII, Analog Four MKI/MKII, Analog Heat MKI/MKII, Analog Keys, Digitakt, Digitone, Digitone Keys, Model:Samples, and Model:Cycles.
-(Compatible with macOS 10.11 and later)
+Elektron Transfer tool for transferring samples, presets, sounds, projects and firmware updates to Analog Rytm MKI/MKII, Analog Four MKI/MKII, Analog Heat MKI/MKII, Analog Keys, Digitakt, Digitone, Digitone Keys, Model:Samples, and Model:Cycles.
+Compatible with macOS 10.12 and later.

-Elektron Transfer tool for transferring samples, presets and firmware updates to Analog Rytm MKI/MKII, Analog Four MKI/MKII, Analog Heat MKI/MKII, Analog Keys, Digitakt, Digitone, Digitone Keys, Model:Samples, and Model:Cycles.
-(Compatible with Windows 8.1 and later)
+Elektron Transfer tool for transferring samples, presets, sounds, projects and firmware updates to Analog Rytm MKI/MKII, Analog Four MKI/MKII, Analog Heat MKI/MKII, Analog Keys, Digitakt, Digitone, Digitone Keys, Model:Samples, and Model:Cycles.
+Compatible with Windows 8.1 and later

 The Analog Rytm User Manual is an essential read for mastering this 8 voice analog drum machine.

 - Analog Rytm MKI User Manual (Japanese) — Sep 28, 2018

 - Analog Rytm Quick Start (English) — May 23, 2016

 The Analog Rytm Quick Start manual in English (OS 1.21B).